Jory-Roberts/phase-2-project-blog-site/README.md

 # Blog Site

-Search for previous posts and add your own.
+This is a technical blog utilizing React.
+You can search for previous posts and add your own.
 Any post you don't want to see anymore, simply delete.
 Happy blogging!

 ## Installation